Geology in Essex Walls

 Materials seen in local churches and walls include:

 White, occasionally mottled with pink or greenish minerals.
 Not sugary, but crystalline in texture.
 Often with small cavities that show a ’twinkle’ of tiny quartz crystals.
 Tough, sometimes ‘knobbly’, occasionally quite well rounded.
 Sometimes bright, pure white.
+Shine a torch into the cobble - if it looks quite translucent it may well be vein quartz.

 Not usually as smooth looking as quartzite.
-Vein quartz often looks slightly translucent.

 NOTE: if both quartzite and vein quartz appear in the same frequency category, assess which is the more abundant in one church or wall, as this might be geologically relevant.